Articles

 Grief Support Groups

 There is no “normal” amount of time to grieve.
 The grieving process depends on your personality, age, beliefs, type of loss, and support network.
-Hopefully with time, the sadness will ease and you will be able to enjoy life again along with the grief.
+Hopefully, with time, the sadness will ease, and you will be able to enjoy life again amidst the grief.

-If your grief does not get better, you have a hard time accepting the loss, have a difficult time resuming your “normal” routine, feel depressed, or have thoughts life isn’t worth living, then you need to seek professional help with a healthcare provider or a licensed therapist.
-Prescription medications can help alleviate the depression.
-A licensed therapist can help you explore your emotions, teach you coping skills, and help manage your grief.
+If your grief does not get better or if you have a hard time accepting the loss, have a difficult time resuming your “normal” routine, feel depressed, or have thoughts that life isn’t worth living, you need to seek professional help from a healthcare provider or a licensed therapist.
+Prescription medications can help alleviate depression, and a licensed therapist can help you explore your emotions, teach coping skills, and assist in managing your grief.

-If you are grieving a loss, some of these things will help alleviate the pain of grief:
+If you are grieving a loss, consider these activities to help alleviate the pain:

 • Give yourself time.
 Accept your feelings and know that grieving is a process.